Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

 The demographic profile of the students at Stratford High School has remained relatively consistent during the past three years.
 The largest percent of students are White, followed by Hispanic.
-The percent of students considered economically disadvantaged was 30.9% in 2023-2024.
-During the 2023-2024 school year, 13% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 38.4% At-Risk; 4.5% Immigrant; 0.8% Homeless; 8.4% of students were identified for special education services; and 18.7% were identified for gifted and talented services.
+The percent of students considered economically disadvantaged was 32.2% in 2024-2025.
+During the 2024-2025 school year, 16.1% of the students were identified as Emergent Bilingual (EB); 33.6% At-Risk; 6.6% Immigrant; 0.7% Homeless; 8.8% of students were identified for special education services; and 18.5% were identified for gifted and talented services.

 Demographic Trends: Race/Ethnicity